-Efficient AI, Machine Learning/Deep Learning Model Compression (Knowledge Distillation, Pruning, Quantization), Distributed/Cloud/Edge Computing
+Efficient AI, Deep Learning Model Compression (Knowledge Distillation, Pruning, Quantization), Speech Recognition, Distributed/Cloud/Edge Computing

 She is the director of Efficient AI Lab.